osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 }
 ```

-This method should be called from the new `swap-router` module's `CreatePool` initiated by the `MsgCreatePool`.
+This method should be called from the new `pool-manager` module's `CreatePool` initiated by the `MsgCreatePool`.
-See the next `"Swap Router Module"` section of this document for more details.
+See the next `"Pool Manager Module"` section of this document for more details.

 ##### Removed Functionality